-There are a few changes between the 2016 and 2017 top ten most popular dog breeds:
+There are only two changes between the 2017 and 2018 top ten most popular dog breeds:

-Just below are the top ten dogs in the USA for 2017 including a quick overview at the qualities of each breed and what makes them such firm favorites.
+Just below are the top ten dogs in the USA for 2018 including a quick the qualities of each breed and what makes them such firm favorites.